-While the onions and are mushrooms are cooking, start to prepare the avocado and yogurt sauce.
-In a small bowl, combine half of the avocado, yogurt, minced garlic and the remaining 1/4 teaspoon of salt and black pepper.
+While the onions are cooking, start to prepare the avocado and yogurt sauce.
+In a small bowl, combine half of the avocado, yogurt, minced garlic, and the remaining 1/4 teaspoon of salt and black pepper.
 Using a fork, mash everything together until smooth and creamy.

 To serve and assemble your portobello burgers, spoon the onions and the optional roasted red peppers into the grilled mushroom cavities, divided equally.